League:

 sleeves

-A few weeks later, new shirts began to appear with the coin motif positioned above the Pergamon name.
-These shirts were worn alongside the slightly older examples and would gradually become the dominant shirt.
+A few weeks later, a new variation of shirt began to appear with the coin motif positioned above the Pergamon name.
+These shirts were worn alongside the slightly older examples, but would gradually become the dominant shirt.

 Long